progval/ircv3-specifications/extensions/nick-recovery.md

 Sent by the server if the requested nick is not registered (ie. no account may disconnect it).

+    FAIL RECOVER UNAUTHENTICATED_TARGET <nick> <message>

+Sent by the server if the requested nick is not authenticated not the account that owns the nick -- if the server has such a requirement.

     FAIL RECOVER TEMPORARILY_UNAVAILABLE <nick> <message>

 Sent by the server if the `RECOVER` commands are temporarily unavailable and/or temporarily cannot be used on the given nick.